2U1/Qwen2-VL-Finetune/README.md

 Install the required packages using `environment.yaml`.

-The code of Qwen2-VL has been in the latest Hugging face transformers and we advise you to build from source.
+The code of Qwen2-VL has been in the latest Hugging face transformers and we advise you to build from source.<br>
 The latest dev version loads wrong version of config file, so you should install the following versions for now.

 ### Using `environment.yaml`